-When Budgie Toys was formed in 1959, Sam & Harry Morris, creators of the Morestone Series range and the 'Esso' Petrol Pump Series of miniatures, already had more than a dozen years experience of making and selling diecast toys through the business of Morris & Stone (London) Ltd..
+When Budgie Toys was formed in 1959, Sam & Harry Morris, creators of the Morestone range and the 'Esso' Petrol Pump Series of miniatures, already had more than a dozen years experience of selling diecast toys through the business of Morris & Stone (London) Ltd..
 Early models had been manufactured by several independant toymakers but during the 1950's many were increasingly made 'in-house'.
 However, one toymaker, Modern Products Ltd. (owned by Jim and Len Burkett) continued to make toys for the Morris brothers and the history of the two businesses is closely entwined.

-Their first attempt, in 1958, had been to create a range of models 'Trucks of the World International Series' based on a collection of international commercial vehicles but, while the models were good, the boxes were not eyecatching, and only three models appeared before the Series was discontinued.
+His first attempt, in 1958, was to create a range called 'Trucks of the World International Series' based on a collection of international commercial vehicles but, while the models were good, the boxes were not eyecatching, and only three models appeared before the Series was discontinued.
 Sam Morris, however, was determind to start a new range and so it was that the Budgie Toys concept was born, good quality diecast toys in bright yellow boxes with an instantly recognisable identity.

 Several early models were transferred from the Morestone range but new models quickly appeared so that by 1961 there were 37.
 To start with they were not numbered but in 1960 a system of using even numbers was introduced starting with the Refrigeration Truck No.202.